-Table C-4 Internal attribute for the agent for DB2 (continued) Internal attributes Description IMF This resource-type level attribute determines whether the DB2 agent must perform intelligent resource monitoring.
-This attribute includes the following keys: ■ Mode: Define this attribute to enable or disable intelligent resource monitoring.
-Valid values are as follows: □ O-Does not perform intelligent resource monitoring for offline resources and performs poll-based monitoring for online resources □ 2-Performs intelligent resource monitoring for online resources and performs poll-based monitoring for offline resources □ 2-Performs intelligent resource monitoring for online resources and performs poll-based monitoring for offline resources □ 3-Performs intelligent resource monitoring for both online and for offline resources Default: 2 ■ MonitorFreq: This key value specifies the frequency at which the agent invokes the monitor agent function.
+Internal attributes Description IMF This resource-type level attribute determines whether the DB2 agent must perform intelligent resource monitoring.
+This attribute includes the following keys: This attribute includes the following keys: Mode: Define this attribute to enable or disable intelligent resource monitoring.
+Valid values are as follows: 0-Does not perform intelligent resource monitoring 1-Performs intelligent resource monitoring for offline resources and performs poll-based monitoring for online resources 2-Performs intelligent resource monitoring for online resources and performs poll-based monitoring for offline resources 3-Performs intelligent resource monitoring for both online and for offline resources 3-Performs intelligent resource monitoring for both online and for offline resources Default: 2 MonitorFreq: This key value specifies the frequency at which the agent invokes the monitor agent function.
 The value of this key is an integer.
 Default: 5 You can set this key to a non-zero value for cases where the agent requires to perform both poll-based and intelligent resource monitoring.
 If the value is 0, the agent does not perform poll-based process check monitoring.
-After the resource registers with the AMF kernel driver, the agent calls the monitor agent function as follows: ■ After every (MonitorFreq x MonitorInterval) number of seconds for online resources ■ After every (MonitorFreq x OfflineMonitorInterval) number of seconds for offline resources ■ RegisterRetryLimit: If you enable intelligent resource monitoring, the agent invokes the imf_register agent function to register the resource with theAMF kernel driver.
+After the resource registers with the AMF kernel driver, the agent calls the monitor agent function as follows: After every (MonitorFreq x MonitorInterval) number of seconds for online resources RegisterRetryLimit: If you enable intelligent resource monitoring, the agent invokes the imf_register agent function to register the resource with the AMF kernel driver.
 The value of the RegisterRetryLimit key determines the number of times the agent must retry registration for a resource.
 If the agent cannot register the resource within the limit that is specified, then intelligent monitoring is disabled until the resource state changes or the value of the Mode key changes.
 Default: 3.
-See "Enabling and disabling intelligent resource monitoring for Db2udb resource" on page 55.
+See "Enabling and disabling intelligent resource monitoring for Db2udb resource" on page 54.